mddazure/azure-vwan-microhack/README.md

 - A Local Network Gateway named "lng" to represent the West Europe Hub
 - A BGP-enabled VPN connection from the Gateway in "onprem-vnet" to the Local Network Gateway

-After the script completes, it may take a few more minutes for the connection to show "Connected" in the portal.
+After the script completes, it will take around 5 minutes for the connection to show "Connected" in the portal.
+## Task 2: Verify connectivity
+Connect to onprem-vm via Bastion and turn off IE Enhanced Security Configuration in Server Manager.

+Open Internet Explorer and browse to spoke-1-vm at 172.16.1.4 and spoke-2-vm at 172.16.2.4.

+Does it connect?
+## Task 3: Inspect routing
+### :point_right: BGP routing exchange over VPN
+In Cloud Shell, in the azure-vwan-microhack directory
+- Run the branch-routes script:

+`./branch-routes.sh`

+This scripts pulls information on the BGP session from the VNET Gateway vnet-onprem-gw.

+Note that the "routes learned" output contains all routes the Gateway knows: those that are in the same VNET, with "origin" indicating "Network", as well as routes learned from the Virtual WAN Hub via BGP with "origin" indicating "EBgp".

+### :point_right: Spoke routes
+Observe Effective Routes for spoke-1-vm.

+ Notice that it now has routes for the IP ranges of the onprem site, 10.0.1.0/24 and 10.0.2.0/24.
+This site is connected via VPN, and although "Source" and "Next Hop Type" are the same as for peered VNET spoke-2-vnet, the next hop address is different.

+ Whereas the next hop for spoke-vnet-2 is the Hub routing engine, the next hop for VPN connection is the Hub the VPN Gateway which has a private IP address from the range assigned to Hub.

+The routes for the VPN connection where plumbed into the spoke automatically and there is no need to place User Defined Routes in the spoke VNETs.

+Now observe Effective Routes for onprem-vm.
+The routes for the spoke VNETs were learned via BGP and programmed into the vm route table automatically, again without the need to install UDRs.

-# Scenario 3: Single Region Virtual WAN with Shared Services VNET
+# Scenario 3: Single Region Virtual WAN with Shared Services VNET and Spoke Isolation

 # Scenario 4: Multi Region Virtual WAN